 - 1. Familiarize yourself with the spectroscope.
 The ruler should be on the left.
+Depending on the spectroscope your group has, the units on the ruler may increase from left to right or decrease from left to right.
+Be sure to note which type of ruler you have.
 Line the light source up exactly with the slit on the right.
 Hold the box steady and move your eye to get the spectrum to line up above the ruler.
 You may see other reflections to the side or below the ruler, ignore them. - 2.
 Look at the mercury lamp (the name of the gas in each lamp is written on the top of the enclosure).
-There are 4 strong emission lines, although the violet one is not intense and you may not be able to see it in our lab conditions.
+There are 4 strong emission lines, although the violet one is not intense so you may not be able to see it in our lab conditions.
 Record the position of the lines as accurately as possible.
+Look back at the first chapter of our textbook if you don't remember the precision to record when using a ruler (or ruled scale).
 Use these lines as your calibration data in the report form.